-- 22 Misson has a higher proportion of working age people than the national or district average and a lower proportion of people over 65.
-This is unlike other rural villages in Bassetlaw which tend to have fewer children and working age people and more people over 65 than the district average. - 23 This suggests that, relative to other rural villages, Misson has continued to attract young families and working age people due to the range of housing stock and its location near to facilities and areas of employment. - 24 Sustainable communities are those with a mix of age groups and the neighbourhood plan needs to ensure that future development provides employment opportunities and a mix of housing types to continue to attract younger people.
+Misson [has] now appears to have a [higher] lower proportion of working age people than the national or district average and a [lower] higher proportion of people over 65.
+[This suggests that, relative to other rural villages, Misson has continued to attract young families and working age people due to the range of housing stock and its location near to facilities and areas of employment.]
+This situation [is unlike] has changed since the 2011 census and is now more similar to other rural villages in Bassetlaw which also tend to have fewer children and working age people and more people over 65 than the district average.